-Articles submitted to the Journal of Fandom Studies should be original and not under consideration by any other publication.
+Articles submitted to Scene should be original and not under consideration by any other publication.
 Contributions should be submitted electronically as an e-mail attachment in Microsoft Word format.
-Books for review should be sent to the reviews editor, c/o the Editorial Office.
+Books for review should be sent to the Reviews Editor, c/o the Editorial Office.